ssamadgh/ModelAssistant/Documentation/Usage.md

 }
 ```

-### subscript(key: String) -> String?
+#### subscript(key: String) -> String?

-This subscript is used to categorize entities into sections by ModelAssistant.
-So into this subscript braces, you should return the string value you expect, for the section key you gave to ModelAssistant.
+This subscript is used to divide entities into multiple sections by ModelAssistant.
+So into this subscript braces, you should return the string value you expect, for the section key you gave to ModelAssistant instance.
-For example, suppose we want categorize the contacts have same last names in sections.
-So we instantiate ModelAssistant this way:
+For example, suppose we want to grouping the contacts by the last names.
+So we instantiate ModelAssistant:

 ```swift
 let assistant = ModelAssistant<Contact>(sectionKey: "lastName")